idvorkin/techdiary/notes/machine-learning.md

 * Incorrect features
 * Over fitting the data
 * Under fitting the data (choosing the wrong model)

+### Model and feature opaqueness.

+Because many complex models have opaque features and parameters, humans can't validate which features are used, which can result in many difficult to solve errors like the below.
+Also, when features are opaque, humans can't be trained from the ML.

+When models are transparent, like PCA, that's great because human SMEs  can validate and use the result for further exploration.

 ### ML Image Recognition Optical Illusions